-Indicators Sources Methodology
+Evaluative Criteria Questions Indicators Sources Methodology

-al area, and to the environment and developme nt priorities at the local, regior al and national levels?
+Relevance: How does the project relate to the main objectives of the GEF foca al area, and to the environment and developme nt priorities at the local, regior nal and national levels?

+• • • •

+• • • •

+• • • •

+Effectiveness: To what extent have the expected outcomes and objectives of t the project been achieved?

+• • • •

+• • • •

 • • •

-• • •

-• • •

-the project been achieved?

-• • •

-• • •

-• •

-l and national norms and standards?
+Efficiency: Was the project implemented efficiently, in-line with international and national norms and standards?

-• • •
+• • • •

-• • •
+• • • •

-• • •
+• • • •

-mic, and/or environmental risks to sustaining lo ng-term project results?
+Sustainability: To what extent are there financial, institutional, social-econor mic, and/or environmental risks to sustaining lo ng-term project results?

-• • •
+• • • •

-• • •
+• • • •

-ed progress toward, reduced environmental str ess and/or improved ecologic ar status?
+Impact: Are there indications that the project has contributed to, or enable d progress toward, reduced environmental str ess and/or improved ecologic al status?

+• • • •

+• • • •